10 recommended Japanese whiskies [at low price – up to 5,000 yen]

 The second Japanese whisky we recommend is Iwai Tradition.

 The Hombo Brewery also takes bartenders’ opinions into consideration when deciding the selling price of its whisky.
-The company is conscious of making the price affordable for bartenders to offer to customers at bars, and among recent Japanese whiskey companies, I think it is a very conscientious manufacturer that sells at a very reasonable price.
+The company is conscious of making the price affordable for bartenders to offer to customers at bars, and among recent Japanese whisky companies, I think it is a very conscientious manufacturer that sells at a very reasonable price.

 Iwai Tradition has a well-balanced flavor with a firm sweetness, without the alcohol smell characteristic of cheaper whiskies.